liw95/DiffLoc/README.md

 - Oxford&NCLT: We use [SPVNAS](https://github.com/mit-han-lab/spvnas) to generate static object masks to train the SOAP module.
 You need to download the code for SPVNAS and run the [data_prepare.py](preprocess/data_prepare.py).

+**Note:** We notice the pre-trained weights for the segmentation model are no longer available for download.
+A backup is provided on my Google Drive [Code](https://drive.google.com/file/d/1jtDClM-6EnW329FtJ0WXVBopOTuVRXJG/view?usp=sharing).
+Please follow the installation instructions on [Docs]([insert link](https://github.com/PJLab-ADG/OpenPCSeg/blob/master/docs/INSTALL.md)) to set up the necessary libraries.
+If you use the model, please cite the corresponding paper [SPVNAS](https://github.com/mit-han-lab/spvnas).

 ## Run

 ### Download the pretrained ViT model
-We initialize DiffLoc's feature learner with [DINOv2](https://github.com/facebookresearch/dinov2?tab=readme-ov-file).
+We initialize DiffLoc's feature learner using the [DINOv2](https://github.com/facebookresearch/dinov2?tab=readme-ov-file).

 ### Train